 State in Class Components:

 Prior to hooks, class components were commonly used in React.
 In class components, state is defined using the this.state object.
-We’ll cover the lifecycle methods such as constructor, setState, and componentDidMount, which are used to initialize and update state in class components.
+With the introduction of Hook in React, class components are infrequently used.
+Given is the example of class component.

 Props (short for properties) are a way to pass data from a parent component to its child components.
 Unlike state, props are immutable and cannot be changed within the child component.
 They are passed down as attributes to child components and are accessible as read-only values.
 We’ll explore how to pass props and access them within functional and class components.
 Basically, Props allow components to be reusable, as they can receive different data and render accordingly based on the provided props.

 The child component receives the props as an argument and can access their values.
 Here’s an example:

 In this example, the parent component, ParentComponent, renders the child component, ChildComponent, and passes two props: name and age.
 The child component receives these props as an argument (commonly named props), and we can access the values using dot notation (props.name, props.age) within the child component’s JSX.